arj03/ssb-browser-demo/README.md

 Partial replication is done by only getting the last few `post` messages for users as a way of onboarding users quickly.
-The client can download and index around 5.000 messages in 30 seconds on my really slow laptop (same speed on a phone).
-For this, a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism and as such should only be used between friends.
-Currently it can be hard to find new users of this client because one doesn't follow a pub.
-I plan on fixing this using [ssb-peer-invites].
-Another way this project tries to make partial replication better is by using the [ssb-contact-msg] library where contact messages are linked together.
+The client can download and index around 5.000 messages in 30 seconds on my really slow laptop (roughly same speed on a phone).
+For this, a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism.

+This will provide an initial load of data and people.
+You then sync the feeds of these people, but selective sync can be done by following people directly.

+Peer invites is another way to onboard people.
+The client allows one to generate and use peer invites.
+The invites can include an list of people to follow beside the user that created the invite.
+In doing so, these invites serves the same function as the onboarding blob.

+This project tries to make partial replication better is by using the [ssb-contact-msg] library where contact messages are linked together.

-As a way to let people explore the messags of users outside this initial list of people, the [ssb-get-thread] plugin is used to get threads from the server.
+As a way to let people explore the messages from users outside ones follow graph, the [ssb-get-thread] plugin is used to get threads from the server.
 This has privacy implications so this need to be configurable, see TODO.

 The UI is written in vue.js and can display posts and self assigned profile about messages.
 Leaving out likes was done on purpose as an